 The quicker the issue is resolved, the less risk there is of problems with the tap forming in the future.
 If you aren’t confident about doing the repairs, contact a plumber to sort out the leaking tap as soon as possible.

-Want to change your taps completely?
-Here are five steps for changing bathroom taps and how to change them.
+If you would prefer to change your taps completely, here are five steps for changing bathroom taps and how to change them.

 How to fix a leaking tap